vaishh11/vaishh11/README.md

 # 💫 About Me:
-I'm a Student!!<br>Passionate about technology and innovation✨
+I'm Vaishali U!!<br>Passionate about technology and innovation✨

 # 💻 Tech Stack: